ConesaLab/courses-SQANTI_verse/README.md

 The rescued transcriptome will include the rescued isoforms, ensuring that no redundancy is introduced.
 Meaning that if a reference transcript is going to be reintroduced, SQANTI3 rescue will always check first if it is already present in the transcriptome.

-> Note: The full rescue pipeline will slightly change based on the filter stategy applied, since the reference transcriptome has to be processed following the same strategy as the long-reads transcriptome
+> Note: The full rescue pipeline will slightly change based on the filter strategy applied, since the reference transcriptome has to be processed following the same strategy as the long-reads transcriptome

 In order to run SQANTI3 rescue in full mode, you need to have run SQANTI3 QC on the reference annotation against itself, using the same orthogonal data as in your dataset.
 This step has already been done for you, but if you want to test yourself, go ahead and try to run it 😉.